-Preventing accidents is the best way to control the cost of workers' compensation insurance, but even the most conscientious business occasionally has accidents.
-When an accident does occur, returning the injured employee to a form of employment that is equivalent with his or her abilities is one of the most important goals of any employer.
+Preventing accidents is the best way to control the cost of workers' compensation insurance, but even the most conscientious businesses occasionally have accidents.
+When an accident does occur, returning the injured employee to a form of employment that is equivalent with their abilities is one of the most important goals of any employer.

-- Always consider job modification before injured employees have returned to their former job.
+- Always consider job modification before injured employees have returned to their former jobs.